 The Director for Legal Department will report to the Deputy Minister for Private Sector and Industry Development.

 1. Masterâ€™s degree in Business Administration, Economics, Management Financial Administration, and Commerce, or any other related fields with 3 years of relevant experience.
 Or a Bachelor degree in the mentioned subjects with 5 years relevant experience.

 2. Excellent Communication skills both written and verbal in Dari or Pashto and English languages.

 3. Computer skills in MS. Office are required.

-1. Knowledge and understanding of records management and business registration in Afghanistan and familiarity with international best practices in this field.
+1. Knowledge and understanding of competition and consumer protection issues in Afghanistan and familiarity with international best practices in this field.

 2. Strong analytical skills and ability to suggest a range of possible solutions to problems.